priyal1512001/movie_recommender/README.md

 1. Clone the repository.
 2. Install all the required packages and modules as mention in the "requirements file" by opening cmd in the directory and write " pip install -r requirments.txt".
 3. Now write " python main.py" to run the project.
-4. Copy the link that comes in the end to the browser address bar.
+4. Copy the link that comes in the end to the browser address bar or copy paste "http://127.0.0.1:5000/" in the address bar.
 5. End.
 # Multinomial Baye's Theorem
 Classification and analysis of data which was divided into training and testing data in the ratio of 4:1.